jaden-yejun-lee/SuperPeachSisters/README.md

 # SuperPeachSisters
 In Super Peach Sisters, Peach starts out a new game with three lives and continues to play until all of her lives have been exhausted.
-There are multiple levels in Super Peach Sisters, beginning with level 1 (NOT zero), and during each level except for the last Peach must reach a flag to continue to the next level.
-On the last level, Peach must reach (and thus save) Mario in order to win the entire game (there is no flag on the last level).
+There are multiple levels in Super Peach Sisters, beginning with level 1, and during each level except for the last Peach must reach a flag to continue to the next level.
+On the last level, Peach must reach (and thus save) Mario in order to win the entire game.

 The Super Peach Sisters screen is exactly 256 pixels wide by 256 pixels high.
 The bottom-leftmost pixel has coordinates x=0,y=0, while the upper-rightmost pixel has coordinate x=255,y=255, where x increases to the right and y increases upward toward the top of the screen.
-The GameConstants.h file we provide defines constants that represent the game’s width and height (VIEW_WIDTH and VIEW_HEIGHT), which you must use in your code instead of hard-coding the integers.
 Every object in the game (e.g., Peach, koopas, stars, shells, etc.) will have an x coordinate in the range 0 to VIEW_WIDTH−1 inclusive, and a y coordinate in the range 0 to VIEW_HEIGHT−1 inclusive.
-These constants also may be found in the same header file.

 Each level has its layout defined in a data file, such as level01.txt or level02.txt.
-You can find example level files in the Assets folder that we provide, and you may modify these data files or add additional ones to create new and exciting levels.
 In every level except for the last level, there must be at least one flag that Peach must reach in order to advance to the next level.
 The last level must not contain a flag, but must contain Mario, who Peach must reach to win the game.
-For more details on the format of the level data files, please see the Level Data File section.

 Peach may move left or right, and may also jump.
 Because of the strange physics of the Mushroom Queendom, Peach can actually move left and right while jumping in the air as